narendasan/narendasan.com/_posts/2014-02-16-amorphous-facade.md

 A user can then select a function by sliding a block color into the center.

-We then discribe a set of interaction models to address various tasks.
+We then describe a set of interaction models to address various tasks.

 ### Interaction Models